formal-land/llzk-lib/README.md

 popd # third-party
 # Should be back at top level.

-# Generate ZKIR build configuration.
+# Generate LLZK build configuration.
 # You can set BUILD_TESTING=off if you don't want to enable tests.
 mkdir build && cd build
 cmake .. -GNinja \